 English is rife with these ambiguities, especially involving pronouns.
 "After John hit George he ran away."
 What happened?
 Did John run away after striking George, fearing that George would retaliate?
 Or did George run away after getting hit, fearing additional abuse?
 It's unclear what "he" refers to, so we can't say from the sentence alone.
 Here's a funny one I'll end with.
 Consider the sentence "He made her duck."
 What is intended here?
-Did he reach out with his hand and forcefully push her head down out of the way of a screaming projectile?
+Did some guy reach out with his hand and forcefully push a woman's head down out of the way of a screaming projectile?
 Or did he prepare a succulent dish of roasted fowl to celebrate her birthday?
 Oh, if the computer could only know.
+If we'd used predicate logic instead of English, it could!